Smart Freeway - Kwinana Northbound

 Video: Smart Freeway Kwinana Northbound

-To facilitate construction activity, the following sections of shared path along Kwinana Freeway will be temporarily closed for the safety of cyclists, pedestrians, road users and our workforce:
+To facilitate construction activity, the shared path along Kwinana Freeway is temporarily closed for the safety of cyclists, pedestrians, road users and our workforce:

-Between Cale Street Footbridge and Hardy Street Footbridge until mid-August with detours via Melville Parade.
+- Between Cale Street Footbridge and Hardy Street Footbridge withdetours via Melville Parade.

 The two detours have been planned to minimise disruption and allow time for works on and around the shared path.
 This includes lowering existing manhole covers to pavement level, resulting in a safer and smoother journey.
 Some minor realignment of the shared path is also required in several locations, to facilitate the installation of freeway gantries and installation of drainage and other works.